How to build your inventory

 Consider using YAML format for inventory sources to avoid confusion on the actual type of a variable.
 The YAML inventory plugin processes variable values consistently and correctly.

 If all hosts in a group share a variable value, you can apply that variable to an entire group at once.
-In INI:

 [atlanta] host1 host2 [atlanta:vars] ntp_server=ntp.atlanta.example.com proxy=proxy.atlanta.example.com